encse/encse/README.md

 📫 You can contact me at [linkedin](https://www.linkedin.com/in/ncsdavid/) for more serious business or [twitter](https://twitter.com/encse) because why not.

  🪐 My homepage is [csokavar.hu](https://csokavar.hu/about).
 The arcade is always open for a quick round of pac-man.
-And check out `finger @csokavar.hu` for the latest news.
+You can also check out `finger @csokavar.hu` for the latest news.